logigearcorp/docs.testarchitect.com/content/automation-guide/action-based-testing-language/built-in-actions/user-interface-actions/picture-handling/check-picture/_index.md

 ![](/images/TA_Automation/Images/bia_check_picture_pgm.01.png)

-**Note:** We've omitted the positional arguments of left, top, width and height from the check picture action line, meaning that the active area of the picture check corresponds to the entire **car image** control.
+{{<note>}} We've omitted the positional arguments of left, top, width and height from the check picture action line, meaning that the active area of the picture check corresponds to the entire **car image** control.

 ## Verifying the picture